cloudposse/packages/README.md

 Use this repo to easily install releases of popular Open Source apps.
 We provide a few ways to use it.

-1. `Makefile` based installer which downloads packages directly from their source and installs them
+1. `Makefile` based installer which downloads packages directly from their source and installs them (cross-platform, architecture)
 2. Alpine Linux package repository (`apk.cloudposse.com`) which installs prebuilt packages using original source binary (where possible)
 3. Docker image (`cloudposse/packages`) which distributes an image with all linux binaries for `x86_64`